yombo/yombo-gateway/docs/source/chapters/configuring-the-gateway.rst

   The information below if for advanced settings and can break things.
 It's recommended that you stop here.
-The remaining sections explain making configuration changes that can normally be performed though the mobile or desktop applications.
+The remaining sections explain making configuration changes that can normally be performed though the configuration website or mobile apps.

 yombo.ini
 =========

+The majority of the time, the default settings will work fine.
+However, the gateway exposes many settings that allows various options to be tweaked.
+Some caution is needed: *you can break things!*

 .. rst-class:: floater

 .. warning::

   Deleting the yombo.ini alone will not delete all settings.
-Run the ``./config`` tool to complete this action.

-The majority of the time, the default settings will work fine.
-However, the gateway exposes many settings that allows various options to be tweaked.
-Some caution is needed: *you can break things!*
+Be sure to delete the database file: yombo-gateawy/usr/etc/yombo.db

 The yombo.ini file contains various configuration settings.
 For details about it's contents see the Yombo Wiki for